Hayley Hasselhoff Is European Playboy's First Curve Cover Star

-Hayley Hasselhoff is making history as the first-ever curve model to cover European Playboy.
+Hayley Hasselhoff is making history as the first-ever curve model to appear on the cover of a European Playboy.

 The daughter of David Hasselhoff shared the historic cover image to her Instagram on Wednesday, writing that she is "deeply humbled and honoured" to set this precedent for Playboy Germany.